Policy in printable format (pdf 68kb)

 - State Agency Schedules (pertaining to their agency)

-- Records Management Basic Principles for State Employees (PDF, 735KB) This online training addresses 4 key topics: Why Records Management is Important, Records Retention, Email Management and the Freedom of Access Act.
+- Records Management Basic Principles for State Employees (pdf 1.37mb) This online training addresses the following 4 topics: Introduction to Records Management, Overview of the Records Management Process, Where to Go for Help, Email Management in Brief.
 It is recommended that every State employee take this training as part of the minimum standard training for Records Management.
-Records Officers and RO Assistants (PDF, 1.16MB) - any Records Officers or Assistants should use this minimum standard training to complete the policy requirements
+Records Officers and RO Assistants (pdf 1.16mb) - any Records Officers or Assistants should use this minimum standard training to complete the policy requirements

 3. Annually sign the web-based acknowledgement form (within 60 days of receiving notice):